tramfsl/sangam/content/services/portfolio-management.md

 weight: 100
 ---

-We launched our PMS in July 2018.
-TRFSL currently **manages INR 170 Cr** (as of Sep 30 2019) in Indian capital market.
+We launched our inhouse Portfolio Management Services in July 2018.
+We **manage ₹ 180 Cr** (as on Sep 30 2019) in Indian equity market.

 ## Our Approach
-We adopt a focused multi-cap approach with a bias toward large caps.
+We adopt a focused multi-cap approach with a bias towards large caps.
 Our emphasize is more on Risk Weighted Returns.
-A coffee can approach with a fine blend of Growth and Value stock is practised.
+A coffee can approach with a fine blend of Growth and Value investing is practised.
 Focus is predominantly on companies with high standard of Corporate Governance and minority shareholder friendliness.
-We believe in steady compounding rather than compromising the quality for quick returns.
+We believe in steady compounding rather than compromising the portfolio quality for quick returns.
 Our aim is to generate superior returns without compromising on the quality of companies.
 The [performance of our portfolios can be seen here](/performance/).

 ## Who does it?
-The investment process is **headed by R. Subash, M.D., who is an alumnus of IIM-B**.
-He is ably assisted by a 4-member research team having a combined experience of more than 60 years in Indian Equity space.
+The investment process is headed by R. Subash, M.D., who is an alumnus of IIM-B. He is ably assisted by a 4-member research team having a combined experience of more than 60 years in Indian Equity space.